ferrarimarco/home-lab/docs-src/architecture/README.md

 This repository includes the following content to support provisioning, configuration, and deployment processes:

+- Development environment container configuration in the `.devcontainer` directory.
 - GitHub-specific configuration in the `.github` directory.
 - Configuration for each architectural layer and support tooling in the `config` directory.
 - Container image descriptors in the `docker` directory.
-- Documentation in the `docs` directory.
+- Documentation site in the `docs` directory.
+- Source of the documentation site in the `docs-src` directory.
 - Operational scripts in the `scripts` directory.
+- Tests in the `test` directory.